EU Council Passes Historic Legislation to Combat Violence Against Women

 The law was assumed to criminalise the following offences across the EU: female genital mutilation, forced marriage, non-consensual sharing of intimate images, cyberstalking, cyber harassment and cyber incitement to hatred or violence.

 Executing these crimes will be punishable by prison penalties ranging from at least one to five years.
-The directive also comes with an ample list of aggravating circumstances, such as committing the offence against a child, an ex or current spouse or partner a public representative, a journalist or a human rights defender, which carry more severe penalties.
+The directive also comes with an ample list of aggravating circumstances, such as committing the offence against a child, an ex or current spouse or partner a public representative, a Journalist or a human rights defender, which carry more severe penalties.

 How Does the EU Directive Protect Victims of Violence?